zoovu/zoovu-shopware6-extension/README.md

 This will trigger the cronjob every minute and keep a continuous log file under Shopware's own /var/log directory.
 Once the cronjob has run once and all data has been uploaded, the upload pauses for 24h so that one upload per day takes place.

 ***
+Questions:

+Q: When gets a product uploaded to the API?

+A: The upload process for products takes place in 2 stages:

+1. Collect the currently available products
+2. JSON creation of the individual product data

+Stage 1: the criteria for a product to get uploaded in this stage are:

+* all products that belong to the respective sales channel
+* it needs to be active
+* and those, that are not on sale (Abverkauf), or - if they are on sale - still have the required minimum sales quantity in stock.

+These filters are applied directly by the plugin via a SQL query

+Stage 2: After the actual JSON data was created per product, at the end it is evaluated whether an URL is available for the product and whether it is valid.
+If not, the product will not be uploaded.

+***
 CALLBACKS: